-Calibration of valves in an array is known as G or Group Calibration.
-Valves are calibrated on a curve, default points are standard in software and user can/should add, remove, update, and delete points as necessary.
-Calibrations are utilised when script file calls for a multiple injection for a group of valves requiring same volume.
-If any numbers of valves less than group size are required to be injected, then single injections will be used.
+Calibration of valves in an array (group) is known as G or Group Calibration.
+Valves are calibrated on a curve like single valve calibrations.
+Default points are standard in software and user must add, remove, update, and delete points as necessary.
+G Calibrations are utilised when script file calls for a "multiple" injection of a group of valves requiring same volume.
+If both valves aren't required, or the volume injected are not the same for both valves, then single injections will be used.